Ormek/The-River/README.md

 Just as a river naturally finds the most efficient path through its environment, our code should do the same, it should be allowed to follow its natural course.
 This doesn't mean writing spaghetti code, a river has structure and follows natural laws.
 But it does mean letting go of arbitrary rules about size and fragmentation that don't serve actual understanding.

-The aim of this essay is not to convert you into a new dogma of 'best practices' but to highlight the problematic nature of what we are being tought, and to encurage you to reflect on the troubles of software developmen today, and to suggest an alternative set of guide-lines.
+The aim of this essay is not to convert you into a new dogma of 'best practices' but to highlight the problematic nature of what we are being taught, and to encourage you to reflect on the troubles of software development today, and to suggest an alternative set of guide-lines.

 ## The Lesson of Flow
 When solving problems, we tend to think in flows, in complete processes that have a beginning, middle, and end.
 Our minds are most optimized for understanding continuous narratives, not for piecing together meaning from fragments.
 Yet our current programming practices often force us to break our natural problem-solving flow into small, supposedly reusable pieces.